 The Company maintains an actively managed capital base to cover risks inherent in the business and is meeting the capital adequacy requirements as prescribed by Reserve Bank of India (RBI).
 The adequacy of the Company's capital is monitored using, among other measures, the regulations issued by RBI.

-Notes forming part of the IND AS Reformatted Financial Statements (Continued) For the year ended March 31, 2021, March 31, 2020 & March 31, 2019
+Notes forming part of the IND AS Reformatted Financial Statements (Continued)

 23. Other equity